 You can automate data export process using command line.
 Such possibility can be very useful if you need to export data from the same table or view quite often (for example, such data may be needed for generating a report, etc.).
 In this case you can create a template file using Data Export Wizard, where all export settings will be saved, and perform export by specifying the name of this file in the command line instead of going through all wizard pages.
 Note that some parameters like connection, destination file, and some others can be specified directly in the command line.
 In this case values of these parameters specified in your template file will be overridden.

-It is not necessary to click the Export button in the wizard and perform the export process itself to create a template file.
+It is not necessary to click Export in the wizard and perform the export process itself to create a template file.

-Type cmd in the Search programs and files text box and press the ENTER button.
+In the Search programs and files text box, type cmd and then press ENTER.

 To run the Command Line in Windows 8: